 Michael A. Morin (D) was first elected to serve the people of District 49 in Woonsocket in a special election in February 2014 to fill a seat previously held by Lisa Baldelli Hunt, who was elected mayor of Woonsocket.
-A Deputy Majority Leader, he serves as a member of the House Finance Committee and is the chairman of that committee’s Subcommittee on Public Safety.
-He is also the second vice chairman of the House Small Business Committee and a member of the House Corporations Committee.
+He serves as a member of the House Finance Committee, the House Corporations Committee and the House Small Business Committee.

-In 2017, Representative Morin sponsored a child-protection law now enacted that prohibits the manufacture, sale, and distribution of residential upholstered children's products that contain certain amounts of bromide or chlorine bonded to carbon that is added to a plastic, foam, or textile.
-He also successfully sponsored legislation that creates a veteran's preference in the issuance of state contracts.
+In 2017, Representative Morin introduced a child-protection law that prohibits the manufacture, sale, and distribution of residential upholstered children's products that contain certain amounts of bromide or chlorine bonded to carbon that is added to a plastic, foam, or textile.
+He also successfully sponsored legislation that creates a veteran's preference in the issuance of state contracts

 In the 2016 session, he introduced legislation to assist Rhode Island’s growing brewery and distillery industries and to encourage an increasingly popular segment of the tourism industry.
 The new law allows breweries and distilleries to sell limited amounts of their products to visitors for sampling and off-site consumption